LIR 110 Course Syllabus for Spring 2014

-This course is designed for the student who would like to become an
+Designed for those who would like to become effective online

-expressing research questions in relevant search terms, and
+as focus on expressing research questions in relevant search

 Students will be able to:

-can be used to access and gather research information.
+how the Internet can be used to access and gather

-- Assess the scope of a given research question and develop an
+Assess the scope of a given research question and

 information from the Internet.

-primary and secondary sources, as well as popular and scholarly
+between primary and secondary sources, as well as popular and scholarly sources; and explain the

-sources, and explain the appropriate use of each within the context
+appropriate use of each within the context of a

-quality, authority, and accuracy, and provide examples of web
+and accuracy; and provide examples of web resources

-- Create a bibliography that includes sources in at least three different
+that includes sources in three different information formats; and

-Handbook for Writers of Research Papers, to format these citations.
+for Writers of Research Papers to format these citations.

-- Discuss plagiarism, as well as Fair Use, as it pertains to
+Discuss plagiarism, as well as Fair Use, as it

 Course Management and Communication